Reprocessing trauma. Restoring balance. Reclaiming your story.

 Feeling “stuck” in patterns you can’t seem to shift

-Integrating EMDR With Relational Healing.
+Integrating EMDR or ART With Relational Healing.
 You Don’t Have to Carry It Alone.

-At GT Therapy Group, EMDR is often integrated with our relational and family systems approach.
+At GT Therapy Group, EMDR and ART are often integrated with our relational and family systems approach.
 We recognize that trauma doesn’t just live in the mind—it impacts your body, relationships, and sense of self.
-EMDR offers a powerful complement to relational therapy by helping clients process at a nervous system level while continuing to build safety, trust, and connection in relationships.
+Both modalities offer powerful complements to relational therapy by helping clients process at a nervous system level while continuing to build safety, trust, and connection in relationships.

 Healing from trauma is possible.
-EMDR can help you move from surviving to thriving—less burdened by the past and more connected to yourself and others in the present.
+EMDR or ART can help you move from surviving to thriving—less burdened by the past and more connected to yourself and others in the present.